ChlorisF/boyinfeng.com/content/research/PSYC 0162/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "PSYC0162 Social Cognition, Affect and Motivation"
+publication: 'PSYC0162 Social Cognition, Affect and Motivation'
-publication_short: ""
+publication_short: ''

-abstract: The paper looks at whether and how political ideology could be influenced by two closely-related stimuli-sensitive states: affect and motivation.
+abstract: The paper looks at whether and how political ideology could be influenced by two closely-related stimuli-sensitive states: *affect* and *motivation*.

 # Summary.
 An optional shortened abstract.
 summary: 3000-word essay (76/100, distinction achieved) for UCL PSYC0162 Social Cognition, Affect and Motivation directed by Prof [Ana Guinote